Alton Steam

 The last steam locomotives built new for the former Chicago & Alton Railroad were five 2-8-2s delivered by the American Locomotive Company in 1921.
 Under Baltimore & Ohio ownership, however, the railroad operated some experimental B&O power on its crack passenger trains (see below).
 The B&O renumbered and reclassified the Chicago & Alton's locomotives, and they kept these identifications after the Alton Route became independent again, and in some cases even into the GM&O era.

-These photos have been collected from several sources.
-Thanks go to Bill Dunbar, Richard Millinger and Gary Thompson for supplying material from their collections, the work of various photographers who are credited where known.
-Thanks also to Marc Liberta of the GM&O Historical Society, who provided me with information on the rebuilding and renumbering of the Alton's P-16 Pacifics.
+The images on this page have been collected from several sources.
+Thanks go to Gary Thompson, Richard Millinger, William Anderson, and the late William K. Dunbar for supplying material from their collections, the work of various photographers who are credited where known.
+The late Marc Liberta, of the GM&O Historical Society, provided me with information on the rebuilding and renumbering of the Alton's P-16 Pacifics.

-Click on the thumbnail to view a larger image, with commentary, or page through the collection sequentially.
+Click on the selections below to view a larger image, with commentary, or page through the collection sequentially.
 At the bottom of the page are links to Alton Route steam photos on other sites.

 Here are some notes on the locomotives featured in the thumbnails above: